 If you are hoping to apply for citizenship (naturalization) in the U.S. and you have a criminal record, do not even think of turning in your application without talking to an immigration attorney first.
 You not only risk being denied citizenship, but, if the crime is serious enough, of being placed into removal proceedings and possibly being stripped of your lawful permanent residence (green card) and deported to your home country.

-We'll briefly review the reasons for this in this article, but don't attempt to analyze how your own crime fits into this analysis.
-The laws in this area are highly complex, and it would take whole books to explain the case laws, precedents, and details that might apply in your particular situation.
+We'll briefly review the reasons for this in this article, but do not attempt to analyze how your own crime fits into this analysis.
+The laws in this area are highly complex, and it would take whole books to explain the case laws, court precedents, and details that might apply in your particular situation.

 Some crimes actually make you temporarily ineligible for citizenship according to law, under the definition of "good moral character."
 (See §101(f) of the Immigration and Nationality Act or I.N.A.; 8 U.S.C. § 1101(f).)
 These include:

 Also, certain crimes make you permanently ineligible for citizenship as a matter of law.
 These include:

 The important thing is to realize that there's no easy way to categorize a crime.
-For example, many people believe that if a crime is "just a misdemeanor" it won't affect the person's immigration status.
-But a crime that's called a misdemeanor in one state may still be classifed as a felony, or even an aggravated felony, under the federal immigration laws, or perhaps as a crime of moral turpitude.
+For example, many people believe that if a crime is "just a misdemeanor," it won't affect the person's immigration status.
+But a crime that's called a misdemeanor in one state might be classified as a felony or even an aggravated felony under the federal immigration laws, or perhaps as a crime of moral turpitude.

 Seek assistance from an attorney who specializes in the overlap between immigration and criminal law.
-Don't rely solely on advice from your criminal attorney, who may not understand how crimes are interpreted under the immigration laws.
+Don't rely solely on advice from your criminal attorney, who might not understand how crimes are interpreted under the federal immigration laws.